earthman131/MAGRTPLL/README.md

 # MAGRTPLL

-Two methods for magnetic reduction to the pole at low latitudes
+Two methods for magnetic reduction to the pole at low latitudes.

-Developed by Lianghui Guo
+Developed by Lianghui Guo.

 # Prerequisites